 See page 2 of the Voter Registration Form for a list of acceptable forms for proof of residence

-Please visit the Government Accountability Board's (GAB) webpage for more detailed information on how to register to vote.
+Please visit the WI Election Commission webpage for more detailed information on how to register to vote.

 If you are a qualified voter and unable to vote on Election Day; you have the option of voting with an absentee ballot.
 In-person voting in the Clerk's office can begin as soon as ballots are available up until the Friday before the Election.
 No absentee voting can take place on Saturdays, Sundays or the Monday before an election.
 All voter's can now obtain their ballot via Unites States Mail, Fax, or Email.